 Apart from the passport, visa application form and photographs, submitting proof of onward travel for a visa application is one of the crucial requirements.
 Proof of onward travel (also called as confirmed airline ticket or flight reservation) is a verifiable evidence, which shows that you will be leaving the destination country, thereby respecting the rules of the visa.
 Whether you return back to your home country or travel to another destination doesn’t matter, as long as you are exiting the visiting country.
-Some Embassies may ask you for flight reservations, while some others may ask the applicant to submit the actual flight tickets for verification purposes and to check authenticity of their travel plans.
+Some Embassies may ask you for flight reservations, while some others may ask the applicant to submit the actual flight tickets for verification purposes and to check the authenticity of their travel plans.
 No matter where you travel, whether you obtain a visa in advance or on arrival, or stay visa-free in a country, you’ll be limited in the amount of time you can spend in that country.
 The visa validity can be 15 days, 30 days, 90 days, or anywhere in between, more, or less.

 The proof of onward travel document is usually in the form of a round trip flight ticket, a pre-purchased train or bus ticket to another country or document verifying passage by sea.
 For example, if you are applying for a two (2) weeks Schengen visa at the Embassy of France in India, your arrival and departure dates on the flight ticket need to show proof of onward travel.
 That is, you will leave the Schengen territory at the end of the two (2) weeks, either to head back home to India or, to another onward destination that you have legal authority to visit.

-Our travelers consistently ask us, if they really need to submit flight tickets for applying a visa.
+Our travelers consistently ask us, if they really need to submit flight tickets for applying for a visa.
 We can understand their concern.
 Who would like to lose money if the visa application is rejected?
-The Embassy too by no means wants you to lose your money, since submitting proof of onward travel does not guarantee you with the issuance of a visa and, so in order to be more considerate towards applicants, they at times accept a flight reservation instead of a confirmed air ticket.
-Many, in particular first-time applicants fail to understand the difference between a flight reservation and confirmed air ticket.
+The Embassy too by no means wants you to lose your money, since submitting proof of onward travel does not guarantee you the issuance of a visa and, so in order to be more considerate towards applicants, they at times accept a flight reservation instead of a confirmed air ticket.
+Many, in particular first-time applicants fail to understand the difference between a flight reservation and a confirmed air ticket.
 A flight reservation is a temporary arrangement to save a seat in the airplane for traveling to your destination, typically for a week.
 The travel agent or airline can block a seat in the preferred flight under your name for a limited period.
 In case you do not confirm and purchase the blocked ticket within the time-frame, your reserved seat will be cancelled.
 On the other hand, a confirmed flight ticket is a document, which confirms you have a saved seat in an airplane for which you have paid a full price.

 Proof of onward travel is required by most countries for all types of visa applications, but in general, it’s: